Common Work Injuries & Your Rights: What to Know

 Work-related injuries are more common and wide-ranging than you might think.
 Repetitive motion injuries such as carpal tunnel syndrome can be covered under work-related injury laws as well.

-Approximately 40% of fatal workplace injuries, by far the largest percentage, are the result of motor vehicle collisions, according to OSHA.
-The next most common cause of death is from contact with equipment or other workplace objects, which accounts for 15%.
+Nearly 40% of fatal workplace injuries, by far the largest percentage, are the result of motor vehicle collisions, according to OSHA.
+The next most common cause of death is from falls, slips, and trips, which account for nearly 20% of Ohio’s fatal workplace injuries.

 In many cases, fatal workplace injuries can be grounds for successful wrongful death cases, as well as workers’ compensation claims.
 In cases where the injuries were not fatal, workers’ compensation settlements are reached and provide substantial compensation to victims and their families.